 The world is never “too much with us,” said Wordsworth, but not the wild glories, which he treasured, too.
 Natural gifts reflecting the gifts of the gods, or of Darwin’s insights and those of the plate tectonics wizards.
 Everything moves.
-All of this … [Read more...]
+All of this and running water and birds on the wing and paths beckoning us to follow are the inspirations for great writers who, over all … [Read more...]

 About Doug Scott